 REGIONAL VOCATIONAL AGRISCIENCE PROGRAMS - This program, located at Trumbull High School, offers students instruction in the science of agriculture.
 Students attend Trumbull High School for grades 9-12 and graduate from Trumbull High School.

 REGIONAL CENTER FOR THE ARTS – Instruction is offered in dance, theater, film and video, visual arts and music as part of an interdistrict, part-time magnet school.
 Students attend classes from 1:30 – 4:30 pm, Monday through Thursday.
 RCA is located in Trumbull, CT.
 Transportation is provided.
 Acceptance into the school is achieved through an application, interview and audition process.
-Tuition costs are the responsibility of the student and parent.

 CENTER FOR GLOBAL STUDIES – The Center is a regional program offered to students enrolled in high school in Fairfield County.
 Students study Chinese or Japanese languages, literature and culture for the year, culminating with a two-week trip to China/Japan where students are immersed in Chinese/Japanese culture.
 Students enrolled in this program attend Brien McMahon High School in Norwalk.
 Students earn credit towards their Bunnell High School diploma, but fulfill all course requirements at Brien McMahon High School.
 Transportation via train is provided by Norwalk school district.
 Acceptance into the program is granted through an application and interview process.